zneix/haste-client/readme.md

 `-d string`

-Changes upload destination, can be another haste server, requires schema prefix (default: https://haste.zneix.eu).
+Changes upload destination, can be a URL another haste server (default: https://haste.zneix.eu).

+`-r`

+Returns a link to raw paste (text only) instead

 # Easy Installation